junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Dean doesn't understand it for a second, then he cracks up.
 He laughs so hard that he doesn't even realize he has tears at the corners of his eyes again.

-Cas glances at him with pure joyful glint in his eyes.
+Cas glances at him with a pure joyful glint in his eyes.

 "That's gotta be the worst joke in history," Dean comments.